FluffySpectre/unity-event-graph/README.md

 ```

 ## Basic Usage

-To use the Unity Event Graph, follow these steps:

 1. **Open the Unity Event Graph Window**:
     - In the Unity-Menubar go to `Window` > `Event Graph`.